 - Set aside 3 tablespoons mushrooms for garnish.
 In a large skillet, saute remaining mushrooms in butter until tender.

-- Add onion to skillet; saute until tender.
-Add garlic; cook 1 minute longer.
+- Add onion and garlic to skillet; saute until tender.
 Stir in the cream, sherry, thyme and 1/4 teaspoon salt.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 2 minutes.
 Cool slightly.
 Transfer to a blender; process until smooth.
 Set aside.

 - In a Dutch oven, combine 4-1/2 cups peas, chicken broth and remaining salt.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 4 minutes or until peas are tender.
 Stir in lemon juice and basil; heat through.
 Transfer to a blender; process in batches until blended.